Darxo/Hardened/README.md

 - Display all enemy NPCs in the combat dialog with a scroll wheel
 - Display participating brothers in arena contract dialog
 - **Frenzied Hyenas**, **Frenzied Direwolfs**, **Medium Nachzehrer** and **Large Nachzehrer** now use unique names on the world map and are no longer merged under one name
+- While playing the **Cultist Origin**, display in backgrounds tooltip whether they are convertable to a cultist
 - Any location that you discover now removes fog of war from the tile it is sitting on
 - Add option in arena contract dialog to "think it over", if too few, or the wrong brothers were selected for the fight
 - Relation changes that come with a reason now also show the value in brackets, that you gained or lost from this action